sangm/freeipa_api_client/README.md

 ## Things left to do
 + TODO Logging unexpected error to a log file in ipaAuth
 + TODO Compare time stamps in ipaClient
++ TODO Optional read values from environment variables
++ TODO Support configuration files
-+ TODO Store passwords in a secure manner
++ TODO make this available in pip

 ## Resources
 + https://vda.li/en/posts/2015/05/28/talking-to-freeipa-api-with-sessions/